-- Expenses for continuous grazing were \$761 for a 594-pound calf, and decreased to \$547 in the higher density system, despite higher costs for intensivelymanaged pasture. - Total farm returns on 300 acres increased from \$14,417 with continuous grazing to \$47,096 with the highest stocking density. - Average total direct and overhead expenses for Minnesota cow-calf systems from 2017-2013 were \$751 per cow-calf unit for a 594-pound calf that was sold.
-For a 550-pound calf that was sold, the Pasture Project calculator baseline was \$735/cow-calf and lowa State University's baseline was \$781.42. - LSP's Farm Transitions Toolkit showed that it could cost \$192.5 per-acre to establish the permanent electric fencing and water systems needed to conduct a managed rotational grazing enterprise.
+- Expenses for continuous grazing were \$781 for a 550-pound calf, and decreased to \$589 in the higher density system, despite higher costs for intensively-managed pasture. - Total farm returns on 300 acres increased from \$14,408 with continuous grazing to \$46,321 with the highest stocking density.
+This would take years of soil-building. - Average total direct and overhead expenses for Minnesota cow-calf systems from 2017-2013 were \$751 per cow-calf unit for a 594-pound calf that was sold.
+For a 550-pound calf that was sold, the Pasture Project calculator baseline was \$735/cow-calf and Iowa State University's baseline was \$781.42. - LSP's Farm Transitions Toolkit showed that it could cost \$192.5 per-acre to establish the permanent electric fencing and water systems needed to conduct a managed rotational grazing enterprise.
 That may seem high, but pales in comparison to the per-acre cost of putting in an annual corn crop-seed, fertilizer, fuel, machinery depreciation, etc. Moreover, fencing and watering systems can last for up to two decades.
 In addition, numerous farmers interested in grazing have taken advantage of USDA initiatives like the Environmental Quality Incentives Program (EQIP), which provides cost-share funds for establishing rotational grazing fencing and watering systems. - However, current commodity prices are lower than the five-year averages.
 The Farm Business Management Association average data for sales in 2017 shows \$148 per hundredweight for calf sales.
 At that price, only the two higher intensity grazing systems would show higher returns.
 By contrast, corn and soybeans show only slight returns at \$3.14 per bushel, and \$9.18 per bushel, respectively.
 Continuous grazing would lose money, and basic rotational grazing would have a return of \$1,751.